Pull Back and Reveal.

 With Jaguar gearing up for their most important launch in generations, the company faced a vastly different landscape to the one that existed when XJ40 was initiated over a decade earlier.
 In 1972, Britain languished outside the Common Market, although Ted Heath’s government would take the UK into the EEC the following year.
 1972 saw Sir William Lyons’ retirement and Jaguar’s complete immersion into BLMC.

 The same year also saw the final Apollo space mission take place, bookending an era of celestially-focused optimism.
 Between them, glam-rockers, Slade and T-Rex topped the UK singles charts for 10 weeks.
-‘The Godfather’ was the year’s top-grossing movie.
+Francis Ford Coppola’s ‘The Godfather’ was the year’s top-grossing movie.

-Having been fast-tracked with a hopelessly unrealistic development schedule, engineers were gifted an additional two-year period to get it right.
-But with component suppliers sitting on their hands until Jaguar was ready to launch, the question was whether the grace period had bought Jaguar time to adequately debug the car, or if it merely brought XJ40 late to market, peppered with compromise?
+Having been fast-tracked with a hopelessly unrealistic development schedule, engineers were gifted an additional two-year period to hone the car.
+But with component suppliers sitting on their hands until Jaguar was ready to launch, the question was whether the grace period had bought Jaguar time to adequately debug the car, or if it merely brought XJ40 late to market?

 The discord continued inside.
 While the interior was well finished and luxurious, old and new collided uncomfortably.
 The vacuum fluorescent instruments – the last vestige of the original high-tech interior concept – was retained, which in conjunction with the dot matrix Vehicle Condition Monitor gave XJ40 a distinctly ‘Blake’s Seven’ ambience.
 In mitigation, the J-Gate quadrant gear selector cleverly solved the much-publicised selector issues of older models.
 Perfect the XJ40 was not, but it was good.
 How good would now be up to press and customers to decide.